r-o-y-a/metrognome/README.md

-Metrognome is a simple visual metronome.
+Metrognome is a simple visual metronome to sync multiple people in the same room.

 Instructions for OSX:
 - Requirements: SuperCollider, Python, router or phone with wifi hospot for connection by mobile devices